CraftTweaker/CraftTweaker-Documentation/docs/Mods/GameStages/ZenStages/Stage.md

 TestStage.addLiquids([<minecraft:water>, <minecraft:lava>]);
 ```

-Add an dimension to a stage.
+Add a dimension to a stage.
 Requires [DimStages](/Mods/GameStages/RecipeStages/RecipeStages/) to be installed.
 ```java
 // addDimension(int dimId);
 TestStage.addDimension(-1);
 ```

-Add an recipe name to a stage.
+Add a recipe name to a stage.
 Requires [RecipeStages](/Mods/GameStages/RecipeStages/RecipeStages/) to be installed.
 ```java
 // addRecipeName(string recipeName);
 TestStage.addRecipeName("minecraft:boat");
 ```

-Add an recipe name to a stage.
+Add a recipe name to a stage.
 Requires [RecipeStages](/Mods/GameStages/RecipeStages/RecipeStages/) to be installed.
 ```java
 // addRecipeName(string recipeName);
 TestStage.addRecipeRegex("crafttweaker:test_.*");
 ```

-Add an mob to a stage.
+Add a mob to a stage.
 Requires [MobStages](/Mods/GameStages/MobStages/MobStages/) to be installed.
 ```java
 // addMob(string mobName);
 // addMobs(string[] mobNames);